top of page

 All Adoption Involves Trauma

-This trauma doesn’t always look like a dramatic event.
+This trauma does not always look like a dramatic event.
 It can be subtle, even invisible to others.
-But its effects run deep—impacting relationships, sense of self, and emotional regulation.
+But its effects run deep, touching relationships, self-worth, and the way emotions are expressed and managed

 What Is Adoption Trauma?

 Adoption trauma refers to the psychological and emotional impact of early separation from a birth parent.
-Even in cases of infant adoption, where the adoptee has no conscious memory of the event, the body and nervous system often carry the imprint of loss.
+Even in cases of infant adoption, where there may be no conscious memory of the event, the body and nervous system often carry the imprint of loss.

 • An ongoing fear of abandonment